mwojnars/hypertag/README.md

     == != >= <= < > in is "not in" "is not"
     not and or
-    X if TEST else Y    - the "else" clause is optional and defaults to "else None" .                   - member access
+    X if TEST else Y    - the "else" clause is optional and defaults to "else None" A:B:C               - array slice operator
+    .                   - member access
     []                  - indexing
     ()                  - function call

-Hypertag allows also for creation of standard Python collections:
-_lists_, _tuples_, _sets_ and _dictionaries_.
-When creating sets and dicts,
+Hypertag supports also literal `None`, `False`, `True` and allows for creation of standard Python collections: _lists_, _tuples_, _sets_, _dictionaries_.
-keep a space between the braces of a collection and the surrounding embedding, otherwise the double braces `{{` and `}}` may be interpreted as escape strings.
+When creating sets and dicts, keep a space between the braces of a collection and the surrounding embedding, otherwise the double braces `{{` and `}}` may be interpreted as escape strings.

     | this is a list:   { [1,2,3] }
     | this is a tuple:  { (1,2,3) }